filfreire/filfreire.github.io/_drafts/2020-02-08_void_excrement.md

 > (...) there needs to be a greater definition and integration of the training solutions for testing professionals (...)
 > (...) professionals shall need to embrace the new methodologies and technologies (...)

-And let's think for a moment... who are the self-proclaimed responsible entities that we know about that by mere causality... are the de-facto go-to "industry nice-guy/nice-gal" that sells, "validates" and "certifies" training solutions and professional?
+And let's think for a moment... who are the self-proclaimed responsible entities that we know about that by mere causality... are the de-facto go-to "industry nice-guy/nice-gal" that sells, "validates" and "certifies" training solutions for professionals?

 I'm not trying to imply anything, but let's take this to an imaginary scenario...